 Counter to everything you’ve been taught about photography, the trick to good photography in Maldives is simple.
 Shoot in daylight, best between 10 am and 2 pm.
 No need for golden hour here: the water looks its best with the sun directly above it.
 And for god’s sake, keep your hands off the saturation slider.
 There’s no need.

 6. It isn’t exclusively for the rich

 Maldives will never be a “budget destination” in the way that Thailand and Indonesia are.
 Dorm beds don’t exist, but guesthouses on the local islands start from as little as $30 or $40 a night for a double room.
 Meaning that if you travel with a friend, a shared room in paradise will only cost you about as much as a dorm bed in many parts of Western Europe.
+In fact, it can be done on a budget of about $60 per day.
 Crazy, right?